 Blender is one of the best known 3D design software programs, partly because it is free and open source, but more so because it is a robust 3D creation suite.
 This software package gives you the tools to move through the entire range of 3D — from modeling, rigging, animation, simulation, rendering, compositing and motion tracking, to include video editing and game creation.

 Finding the Right 3D Modeling Software For You on the MatterHackers site and Top 10 best free 3D modeling software tools for 3D printing at 3Ders.org.
+This list from Sculpteo has free CAD tools and software packages for beginner and advanced CAD users: Find the Best Free CAD Software.

 As you will find with these software tools, 3D design and modeling does not have to be an arduous experience.
 There is little risk and with just a bit of time invested, you will find yourself modeling new product ideas and getting ready for the production line.